 A card is a small part of your duty when a family member passes, but it is essential one is sent.
 In this instance do not be afraid to share your most intimate feelings.

-Even though you will be attending all services and even helping with logistics, it is important the principal griever has a written record of your condolences.
+Even though you will be attending all services and even helping with logistics, the principal griever must have a written record of your condolences.
 Don’t be afraid to let your feelings show.
 Families that support each other during hard times are strong and resilient.
 This is your opportunity to add your strength to the family structure.

 A simple statement of condolences works effectively in the case of the death of a co-worker.
 It does not have to be an elaborate outpouring; a short, simple sentiment will be sufficient.